-Of course this doesn’t matter if you know the DMP will only be temporary, until you find a new job say, or your childcare costs fall.
+This doesn’t matter if you know the DMP will only be temporary – until you find a new job say, or your childcare costs fall.
 Here a DMP is a good debt option not because it will pay off your debts, but because it gives you some time to sort your finances out.

 If you are using a fee-charging DMP company, you could speed up your repayments by switching to StepChange or Payplan.
 They don’t charge you any fees so all your monthly payment goes to your creditors.
 How much difference would this make for you?